-- (1) Each PSAP shall: - (a) restrict access to authorized personnel only. - (b) meet State Fire Marshall Standards. - (c) maintain radio consoles capable of communication directly with all First Response Agencies dispatched by them. - (d) maintain radio logs which contain all information required by the Federal Communications Commission and Oregon Revised Statutes. - (e) utilize plain English. - (f) the Tillamook County PSAP shall maintain ambulance intake forms as supplied by the QA Coordinator for all ambulance calls.

-(2) All ASA Providers shall:
+- (1) Each 9-1-1 center shall: - (a) restrict access to authorized personnel only. - (b) meet NFPA Standards. - (c) maintain radio consoles capable of communication directly with all First Response Agencies dispatched by them. - (d) maintain radio logs which contain all information required by the Federal Communications Commission and Oregon Revised Statutes. - (e) utilize plain English and approved 12 codes. - (f) the Tillamook County 9-1-1 shall maintain ambulance intake forms as approved by the EMS Advisory Council. - (2) All ASA Providers shall: - (a) equip and maintain radios in each ambulance which allows for the transmission and reception on 154.355 mHz (F1).

-- (a) equip and maintain radios in each ambulance which allows for the transmission and reception on 154.355 mHz (F1). - (b) communicate directly with the receiving hospital. - (c) in all those ASA's presently equipped with 463.100/468.100 mHz (Med-5) and 462.950/467.950 mHz (med-9), the Provider shall continue to maintain such frequencies so long as they are in use within Tillamook County.

-(D) Emergency Medical Services Dispatcher Training

-- (1) All emergency medical services dispatchers shall successfully complete the Emergency Medical Dispatch (EMD) Training Course approved by the Board of Public Safety and Standards. - (2) All dispatchers must meet and follow state standards.
+- (b) communicate directly with the receiving hospital. - (c) in all those ASA's presently equipped with 463.100/468.100 mHz (Med-5) and 462.950/467.950 mHz (med-9), the Provider shall continue to maintain such frequencies so long as they are in use within Tillamook County. - (D) Emergency Medical Services Dispatcher Training - (1) All emergency medical services dispatchers shall successfully complete the Emergency Medical Dispatch (EMD) Training Course approved by the Board of Public Safety and Standards. - (2) All dispatchers must meet and follow state standards.